Anis Hadj Moussa

-Anis Hadj Moussa (born 11 February 2002) is a professional footballer who plays as a forward for Eredivisie club Feyenoord.
-Born in France, he represents Algeria at international level.
+Anis Hadj Moussa (born 11 February 2002) is a professional footballer who plays as a winger for Eredivisie club Feyenoord.
+Born in France, he represents the Algeria national team.

 Club career

 Born in Paris, Anis Hadj Moussa first played for US Torcy and FC Montfermeil, before joining the RC Lens academy in 2018.

+Lens

-He first played with Lens' reserve in National 2, before signing his first senior contract in Belgium with Olympic Charleroi in the summer of 2022.
+He first played with Lens' reserve team in National 2, before signing his first senior contract in Belgium with Olympic Charleroi in the summer of 2022.
 There he soon became a standout in the Nationale 1.

+Patro Eisden

 In June 2023, Hadj Moussa switched to Patro Eisden Maasmechelen, which had just achieved promotion to Challenger Pro League the previous season.

+Vitesse

 In February 2024, he was loaned to Vitesse Arnhem in the Eredivisie, with a buyout clause.
 Despite joining a struggling side, he soon managed to stand out with the Arnhem club.

+Feyenoord

 In April 2024, Dutch club Feyenoord announced that Moussa would join them for the 2024–25 season on a five-year contract.
 With the move, Moussa earned his previous club Patro Eisden a record transfer fee.
-On 6 November 2024, he scored his first UEFA Champions League goal in a 1-3 home loss against Red Bull Salzburg.
+On 6 November 2024, he scored his first UEFA Champions League goal in a 1–3 home loss against Red Bull Salzburg.

+Hadj Moussa finished the 2025–26 season with impressive numbers for Feyenoord, scoring 14 goals and making 7 assists in all competitions.
+Because of his form, European clubs started tracking him closely, with Borussia Dortmund and several Premier League teams showing interest in June 2026.
+Coach Noureddine Ould Ali mentioned that the winger is fully ready to test himself in a top-five European championship instead of staying in Rotterdam.